 Snows Group have compiled a guide of useful information to aid you with your part exchange:

-The price that you are given will be determined by four factors: the age of your car, the mileage of your car, the condition of your car and finally any specifications that have been made.
+The price that you are given will be determined by four factors: the age of your car, the mileage of your car, the condition of your car, and finally any specifications that have been made.

 If you manage to touch up any imperfections, scuffs or dents in the best way possible, this will also make a considerable difference to the value you receive.
-Also keep in mind if your car has had any kind of paint and/ or interior protection, be sure to mention this as it will likely add to the value.
+Also keep in mind if your car has had any kind of paint and/ or interior protection, and be sure to mention this as it will likely add to the value.